ComDMFT v.2.0: Fully Self-Consistent ab initio GW+EDMFT for the Electronic Structure of Correlated Quantum Materials: Ab initio fully self-consistent GW+EDMFT implementation in ComDMFT v2.0

 \subsubsection{full GW calculation}

-We conducted a \textit{first-principles} study to obtain the GW Green's Function, $G_{GW}$, and the GW screened Coulomb Interaction, $W_{GW}$, using FlapwMBPT \cite{Kutepov_Kotliar-LinearizedSelfconsistent-ComputerPhysicsCommunications-2017}.
-To this end, we modified FlapwMBPT to calculate the GW self-energy, $\Sigma_{GW}$ and GW polarizability, $\Pi_{GW}$, from $G$ and $W$ within the framework of GW+EDMFT.
+We conducted a \textit{first-principles} study to obtain the GW Green's Function, $G_{GW}$, and the GW screened Coulomb Interaction, $W_{GW}$, using LqsgwFlapw \cite{Kutepov_Kotliar-LinearizedSelfconsistent-ComputerPhysicsCommunications-2017}.
+To this end, we modified LqsgwFlapw to calculate the GW self-energy, $\Sigma_{GW}$ and GW polarizability, $\Pi_{GW}$, from $G$ and $W$ within the framework of GW+EDMFT.